Ashvio/ashvio.github.io/_posts/2023-12-31-celeste-bot-development-blog-part-1.md

 Now to get into the meat of the RL algorithm: The Policy.
 [Model-free reinforcement learning](https://arxiv.org/pdf/1811.12560.pdf) differs from other ML techniques in that the learning algorithm is actually separate from the model itself.
 Actor-Critic algorithms, a form of model-free learning, predict the best action from a game state as well as the expected reward from an action/game state combination.
 Actor-Critic policies allow the model to teach itself both how to act and how to evaluate its own actions, a key component in the learning process.

-The RL algorithm itself is responsible for training the Policy to maximize the reward function, which itself is derived from game state.
+The RL algorithm itself is responsible for training the Policy to make actions that will maximize the reward function for a particular game state.
 For example, reaching the end of a level would provide a positive reward, and dying far away from the end of the level would give a negative reward.
-Actor-Critic RL combines both value-based and policy-based RL, which means that the RL algorithm also trains a value function that represents the expected reward for a given game state.
+Actor-Critic RL combines both value-based and policy-based RL, which means that the RL algorithm also trains a separate value function that predicts the expected reward if the agent takes a specific action in a given game state.

 <center>
 <figure>